 - They take less than 30 minutes to make from start to finish.

-- The coarse sugar adds a nice crunch!
+- The coarse sugar on top of the muffins adds a nice crunch.

-On top of this recipe being so fool-proof, you don’t even need a mixer!
-Just two mixing bowls, a whisk, and you’ll be on your way to baking up a fresh batch of bakery-style muffins.
+You don’t even need an electric mixer!
+Just two mixing bowls, a whisk, and you’ll be on your way to baking up a fresh batch of bakery muffins.

-- Muffin Pan: Prep your 12-count muffin pan by lining it with cupcake liners.
-If you don’t have liners, spray each muffin cup with non-stick spray.
+- Muffin Pan: Prep a 12-count muffin pan by lining it with cupcake liners.
+If you don’t have liners, spray each muffin cup with nonstick cooking spray.
 Here are the cupcake liners I use for both cupcakes and muffins.

-- Room Temperature Ingredients: I recommend pulling out your egg, milk, and yogurt from the refrigerator 1 hour before baking.
-Having those ingredients at room temperature will help us achieve a soft and tender muffin.
+- Room Temperature Ingredients: I recommend pulling out the egg, milk, and yogurt from the refrigerator 1 hour before baking.
+Having those ingredients at room temperature will help to achieve a soft and tender muffin.

 - Folding: When you add the dry ingredients into the wet it’s very important that you fold the ingredients together.
 Folding: to carefully combine ingredients without stirring or beating.
 We do this by using a wooden spoon or silicone spatula until the ingredients are just combined with each other, “folding” everything together.